Rahulsingh1996/Data_Structure/storyboard/README.md

 <li>Relatively low constants in a wide variety of scenarios</li>
 <li>Red-black trees are self-balancing so these operations are guaranteed to be O(logn</li></br>
 <b> 5. <b>Challenges and Questions</b><br>
-##### 1..
-What is the special property of red-black trees and what root should always be?
+  <b>1..
+What is the special property of red-black trees and what root should always be?</b>
 <br> a)  a color which is either red or black and root should always be black color only
 <br> b)height of the tree
 <br> c) pointer to next node